liebechaos/lcv-home/content/activity/readinggroup.md

 ## 1: LIEBE

-*In Praise of Love* Alain Badiou
+*In Praise of Love* - Alain Badiou

-*More than two: a practical guide to polyamory* Franlin Veaux and Eve Rickert
+*More than two: a practical guide to polyamory* - Franlin Veaux and Eve Rickert
-[foreward + introduction + part 1 + as much of the rest as tickles your fancy]

-*Manifesto of cares*
+*Manifesto of cares* - anonymous